gumaerc-testorg/cms.633-spring-2015/content/pages/readings-and-assignments.md

 From Written Records to Humanities Data

-Guest Speaker: [Jeff Ravel](https://history.mit.edu/people/jeffrey-s-ravel), MIT History Department
+Guest Speaker: {{% resource_link "b957962b-6929-4c84-a13c-863cecacf4dd" "Jeff Ravel" %}}, MIT History Department

 {{< tdclose >}}{{< tdopen >}}

 ### Readings

-boyd, danah, and Kate Crawford. "[Six Provocations for Big Data](http://dx.doi.org/10.2139/ssrn.1926431)." *A Decade in Internet Time: Symposium on the Dynamics of the Internet and Society, September 2011*.
+boyd, danah, and Kate Crawford. "{{% resource_link "9114073f-6802-4d39-aa8c-ba6bbdca6eff" "Six Provocations for Big Data" %}}." *A Decade in Internet Time: Symposium on the Dynamics of the Internet and Society, September 2011*.

 ### Assignments